 - Be made with at least a negligent level of intent.
 This means that the poster was careless when they made the statement.
 They did not exercise the reasonable prudence that an ordinary person would exercise in a similar circumstance.

 - Have caused damage to the plaintiff’s reputation.
 You must be able to prove that your reputation has been damaged or that you have suffered some sort of harm as a result of the defaming statement.

 We Can Help You Fight Back Against Slander on Instagram

 Remember, you are not alone when it comes to fighting online defamation, harassment, and cyber-bullying.
 Countless individuals and businesses have experienced the same thing.

 “Fast.
 Legit.
 Can’t thank Melanie enough for this service.
 Feel like I have my life back again.
 Do not hesitate if you’re thinking of using them.”

 Al, Aug 17, 2021

-If you are the victim of slander on Instagram, we offer a no-obligation, initial defamation consultation. by calling (216) 373-7706, speaking with a Chat representative, or filling out our contact form today.
+If you are the victim of slander on Instagram, we offer a no-obligation, initial defamation consultation with an intake specialist. by calling (216) 373-7706, speaking with a Chat representative, or filling out our contact form today.